How Long Does It Take To Refinance A Mortgage Loan Nowadays? Hint: Be Prepared For Battle!

 Recommendations For An Easier Refinance:

-* Check your free TransUnion credit score at GoFreeCredit.com.
+* Make sure your credit score is fine.
+Check your free TransUnion credit score at GoFreeCredit.com.
 Don’t get blind sided like me.
 The average credit score for a rejected mortgage applicant is 729.
 Meanwhile, the average credit score for an accepted refinance application is 760!
 It’s best to figure out what your credit score is before you pay a fee and go through the entire process only to get rejected in the end.
 Furthermore, it’s important to check your credit score at least once a year to make sure nobody has stolen your identity, and you do not have an outsanding liens against you.

 Photo: Old Samurai Armor from Yoroi.com.